-- 1. Devices with this architecture are Not Recommended for New Design. - 2.
+- 1. The TSOP32 package is only available in devices of the A type array matrix. - 2.
 Devices delivered in this package are Not Recommended for New Design.

 Devices are shipped from the factory with the memory content bits erased to '1'.